raihanalam/documentation/content/applications/productivity/studio/pdf_reports.rst

 Table elements are used together to create a data table.

-- :guilabel:`Data table`: used to create the table and dynamically add a first column displaying the *Name* values of a :ref:`Many2Many <studio/fields/relational-fields/many2many>` or :ref:`One2Many
+- :guilabel:`Data table`: create a table and dynamically add a first column displaying the *Name* values of a :ref:`Many2Many <studio/fields/relational-fields/many2many>` or :ref:`One2Many
   <studio/fields/relational-fields/one2many>` field on your model.

   .. image:: pdf_reports/data-table.png
      :align: center
      :alt: Example of a Data table

-- :guilabel:`Field Column`: used to add a new column to the table displaying the values of a :ref:`Related Field <studio/fields/relational-fields/related-field>` to the one used to create the :guilabel:`Data table`.
+- :guilabel:`Field Column`: add a new column to the table displaying the values of a :ref:`Related Field <studio/fields/relational-fields/related-field>` to the one used to create the :guilabel:`Data table`.

-- :guilabel:`Text in Cell`: used to add any text within an existing table cell.
+- :guilabel:`Text in Cell`: add any text within an existing table cell.

-- :guilabel:`Field in Cell`: used to add, within an existing table cell, the values of a :ref:`Related Field <studio/fields/relational-fields/related-field>` to the one used to create the :guilabel:`Data table`.
+- :guilabel:`Field in Cell`: add, within an existing table cell, the values of a :ref:`Related Field <studio/fields/relational-fields/related-field>` to the one used to create the :guilabel:`Data table`.

-- :guilabel:`Subtotal & Total`: used to add an existing :guilabel:`Total` field's value.
-If a :guilabel:`Taxes` field exist, the untaxed and taxes amounts are added before the total amount.
+- :guilabel:`Subtotal & Total`: add an existing :guilabel:`Total` field's value.
+If a
+  :guilabel:`Taxes` field exists, the untaxed and taxes amounts are added before the total amount.

 .. _studio/pdf-reports/elements/column: